-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average e price of outstanding warrants and rig options, Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by stockholders(1) 6,120,383 \$ 3.30 4,234,034 Equity compensation plans not approved by stockholders(2) 191,667 \$ 7.98
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) pric eighted-average exercise e of outstanding options, warrants and rights (b) remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by stockholders(1) 6,120,383 \$ 3.30 4,234,034 Equity compensation plans not approved by stockholders(2) 191,667 \$ 7.98

-(1) Consists of the 2006 Stock Option and Incentive Plan and the 2014 Stock Option and Incentive Plan.
-For a description of these plans see Note 10 to our 2016 Consolidated Financial Statements included in this Annual Report on Form 10-K for the year ended December 31, 2016.

-(2) Consists of a stock option granted to Mr. Shaulson as an inducement for him to join the Company.
+- (1) Consists of the 2006 Stock Option and Incentive Plan and the 2014 Stock Option and Incentive Plan.
+For a description of these plans see Note 10 to our 2016 Consolidated Financial Statements included in this Annual Report on Form 10-K for the year ended December 31, 2016. - (2) Consists of a stock option granted to Mr. Shaulson as an inducement for him to join the Company.
 These options originally vested over a four year period, but the remaining unvested portion became fully vested upon execution of Mr. Shaulson's separation agreement in November 2016.